Immunology Online Test 12th Science Questions in English

 Correct

-Explanation The ability to distinguish foreign molecules from self is another fundamental feature of the immune system.
+The ability to distinguish foreign molecules from self is another fundamental feature of the immune system.
 However, occasionally, it fails to make its distinction and reacts destructively against the host’s own molecules; such autoimmune diseases can be fatal to the organism.
-Incorrect

-Explanation The ability to distinguish foreign molecules from self is another fundamental feature of the immune system.
+The ability to distinguish foreign molecules from self is another fundamental feature of the immune system.
 However, occasionally, it fails to make its distinction and reacts destructively against the host’s own molecules; such autoimmune diseases can be fatal to the organism.

 -

-Question 5 of 1065.
-Question- Which of the following substances are foreign to recipient organism can induce immune response?
+- Which of the following substances are foreign to recipient organism can induce immune response?

 - Protein